Using the GAPS Diet to Improve Digestion

 The Importance of Progenic Microbes:

 This internal ecosystem is dependent upon certain beneficial species being widespread and in control.
 These symbiotic microbes are progenic in that they support life.
-These organisms provide a protective barrier that guards the intestinal wall against pathogenic bacteria, parasites, fungi, viruses and environmental toxins.
+These organisms provide a protective barrier that guards the intestinal wall against pathogenic bacteria, parasites, fungi, viruses, and environmental toxins.
 These organisms also create anti-microbial substances that destroy pathogenic organisms.
 They are very powerful, natural antibiotics, antivirals, and antifungals.

-The health of the body and mind are especially dependent upon the health of the human microbiome.
+The health of the body and mind is especially dependent upon the health of the human microbiome.
 The ideal ratio of progenic to pathogenic microbes is thought to be 85:15.
 Most Americans today have this ratio flipped in favor of the antagonistic microbial communities.
 This is called dysbiosis or bad bacterial balance.
 Dysbiotic conditions are due to the influence of environmental toxins that wipe out progenic species and create an environment conducive to parasitic growth (3).

 The Gut and Psychological Disorders: